ThomaSkylo/repo/README.md

 It is a simple app which makes a web API call, gets the current Bitcoin price and displays it on screen in the currency the user chooses.

 ChessClock folder, as the name implies, contains a chess clock :-).
 Being a chess and technology enthusiast at the same time, I tried to make my own version of a functional chess clock.
-So each player taps his/her side whenever he/she make a move.
+So each player taps his/her side whenever he/she makes a move.